articulate/docker-node/README.md

 ### articulate/node vs articulate/articulate-node

 `articulate/articulate-node` are the legacy Docker images.
-Those ran as root and include additional software not always needed.
+Those ran as root and include software not always needed.
 Use `articulate/node` where possible and install your own software with `install_packages`.

 ## Creating a new image